betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Honeywell 800, 2 Honeywell-1800s and 2 IBM 360/75 peaking at about 4,500 cpu hours/month
 (equiv.
 H-1800 cpu) testing solely for the all-digital testing simulator per month.

-# Managing Software in the face of Evolving Requirements
+### Managing software in the face of evolving requirements
 ![AGC Major Software Releases](manloading_on_releases.png)

 The whole GN&C system for all 16 uncrewed and 11 crewed Apollo missions